English

 Grenfell Tower fire public inquiry delivers its final whitewash

 As was only to be expected from a state-sanctioned inquiry, the 1,700-page document is a whitewash.
-A flew slapped wrists are administered to the companies involved, and governments going back to 1991 admonished for not learning the lessons of previous fires.
+A few slapped wrists are administered to the companies involved, and governments going back to 1991 admonished for not learning the lessons of previous fires, and for their “decades of failure” over the issue of public buildings being clad in flammable material.

-The first phase of proceedings, which reported its findings in October 2019, had a remit to investigate what caused the fire, concluding—as everyone already knew even in the hours while the fire was still smouldering—that the flammable cladding was chiefly responsible for the scale and speed of the blaze.
+The first phase of proceedings, which reported its findings in October 2019, had a remit to investigate what caused the fire, concluding—as everyone already knew, even in the hours while the fire was still smouldering—that flammable cladding was chiefly responsible for the ferocity and speed of the blaze.

 The victims of Grenfell Tower died as the result of an act of social murder whose architects were companies aiming to cut costs in their refurbishment of the 24-storey building.
-Their accomplices were successive Conservative and Labour governments who deregulated the industry and created the lax environment for private profiteers to take advantage of.
+Their accomplices were successive Conservative and Labour governments who deregulated the building industry on behalf of the capitalist class and created the lax environment for private profiteers to take advantage of.

 As a result, a small fire that broke out behind a fridge in a fourth-floor flat was spread through a highly combustible cladding system to the 24th floor in around 30 minutes.